handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_names.md

 the [sendclaim](#sendclaim) RPC method to build a transaction that includes the DNSSEC ownership proof.
 The `estimate` param is used to validate the proof.
 If set to `false`, it will strictly require the proof to be valid.
-If set to `true`, the proof will be build and returned to the caller, even if it is invalid.
+If set to `true`, the proof will be built and returned to the caller, even if it is invalid.
 The default value for `estimate` is `false`.